 Bellevue offers golfers two options -- the Bellevue Golf Course and the Crossroads Par 3 Golf Course.
 The Parks & Community Services Department maintains the courses and makes capital improvements; Premier Golf Centers manages clubhouse and driving range operations.

-The Driving Range is open to golfers with tee times within 30 minutes, and to the general public with a restricted use of 45 minutes.
+The driving range is open to golfers, with tee times within 30 minutes, and to the general public with a restricted use of 45 minutes.
 The pro shop is open, and the cafe has food for takeout.

 Bellevue Golf Course

-The Bellevue Golf Course, at 5500 140th Ave.
+The Bellevue Golf Course, 5500 140th Ave.
 NE, measures 6,013 yards from the blue tees.
 This course plays tougher than its yardage; golfers must manage tree-lined fairways and firm, fast greens to post low scores.
 The course rating is 68.4 with a slope of 117.
-For more information and to reserve a tee time, go to Premier's Bellevue Golf Course web page.
+For more information and to reserve a tee time, go to Premier's Bellevue Golf Course page.